RostyslavOnysh/Main/PECS.md

         } //doesn't support even though Integer is subtype of Number }
 ```

-When dealing with collections, a common rule for selecting between upper or lower bounded wildcards is PECS. credit

-PECS (Producer extends and Consumer super)

-mnemonic → Get (extend) and Put (Super) principle.

-This principle states that:

-Use an extends wildcard when you only get values out of a structure.
-Use a super wildcard when you only put values into a structure.
-And don’t use a wildcard when you both get and put.
-Example in Java:

-class Super {
-        Number testCoVariance() {
-            return null;
-        }
-        void testContraVariance(Number parameter) {
-        }
-    }

-    class Sub extends Super {
-        @Override
-        Integer testCoVariance() {
-            return null;
-        } //compiles successfully i.e. return type is don't care(Integer is subtype of Number)
-        @Override
-        void testContraVariance(Integer parameter) {
-        } //doesn't support even though Integer is subtype of Number
-    }
 The Liskov Substitution Principle (LSP) states that “objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program”.

 Within the type system of a programming language, a typing rule